-Harrison Hot Springs Resort is situated on the shoreline of Harrison Lake, 90 miles east of Vancouver and less than three hours north of Seattle.
+Harrison Hot Springs Resort is situated on the shoreline of Harrison Lake in British Columbia, Canada, 90 miles east of Vancouver and less than three hours north of Seattle.
 It features a handful of thermal spring pools, a spa, dining on-site, plus overnight accommodations.

 This pet-friendly, rustic resort had welcomed travelers since 1886 when the first hotel was built alongside five hot mineral springs pools.
 By then, indigenous peoples of the area had been visiting the springs for hundreds of years.